 The Civic Center Public Realm Plan creates a comprehensive vision for improvements to Civic Center's public spaces and streets.
-It is closely coordinated and aligned with the City's Civic Center Commons Initiative and related efforts to improve Civic Center as both a neighborhood gathering space and a common area for all San Franciscans.
+It is closely coordinated and aligned with the City's Civic Center Initiative and related efforts to improve Civic Center as both a neighborhood gathering space and a common area for everyone who lives, works, and plays in San Francisco.
 The Public Realm Plan envisions a unified conceptual design for Civic Center Plaza, United Nations Plaza, and the connecting block of Fulton Street ("Fulton Mall").
 Over the past two years the Plan's interagency and consultant team has worked with the community to develop this vision.
 This memo provides an update on the Public Realm Plan and an overview of the public space conceptual design.